pymupdf/PyMuPDF-Optional-Material/docs/document.rst

 ===================================== ==========================================================
-:meth:`Document.authenticate`         decrypt the document :meth:`Document.close`                close the document :meth:`Document.convertToPDF`         write a PDF version to memory :meth:`Document.copyPage`             PDF only: copy a page to another location :meth:`Document.deletePage`           PDF only: delete a page by its number :meth:`Document.deletePageRange`      PDF only: delete a range of pages :meth:`Document.embeddedFileAdd`      PDF only: add a new embedded file from buffer :meth:`Document.embeddedFileDel`      PDF only: delete an embedded file entry :meth:`Document.embeddedFileGet`      PDF only: extract an embedded file buffer :meth:`Document.embeddedFileInfo`     PDF only: metadata of an embedded file :meth:`Document.embeddedFileSetInfo`  PDF only: change metadata of an embedded file :meth:`Document.embeddedFileUpd`      PDF only: change an embedded file :meth:`Document.findBookmark`         get page number after :meth:`layout` :meth:`Document.getPageFontList`      PDF only: make a list of fonts on a page :meth:`Document.getPageImageList`     PDF only: make a list of images on a page :meth:`Document.getPagePixmap`        create a pixmap of a page by page number
+:meth:`Document.authenticate`         decrypt the document :meth:`Document.close`                close the document :meth:`Document.copyPage`             PDF only: copy a page to another location :meth:`Document.convertToPDF`         write a PDF version to memory :meth:`Document.deletePage`           PDF only: delete a page by its number :meth:`Document.deletePageRange`      PDF only: delete a range of pages :meth:`Document.embeddedFileAdd`      PDF only: add a new embedded file from buffer :meth:`Document.embeddedFileDel`      PDF only: delete an embedded file entry :meth:`Document.embeddedFileGet`      PDF only: extract an embedded file buffer :meth:`Document.embeddedFileInfo`     PDF only: metadata of an embedded file :meth:`Document.embeddedFileUpd`      PDF only: change an embedded file :meth:`Document.embeddedFileSetInfo`  PDF only: change metadata of an embedded file :meth:`Document.getPageFontList`      PDF only: make a list of fonts on a page :meth:`Document.getPageImageList`     PDF only: make a list of images on a page :meth:`Document.getPagePixmap`        create a pixmap of a page by page number